The Pearlscale goldfish, known being one of the most “well-rounded” types of goldfish, lends a personality to any tank.

 Now Let’s Hear it From You

+Have you ever owned a Pearlscale goldfish?
+What was your experience?
 Leave your comment below – I love hearing from my readers about their pets!